ssloy/triador/README.md

 ![](https://raw.githubusercontent.com/ssloy/triador/master/doc/add.png)

 The first column (6 first characters of each line) is the actual program.
-The second column (the one between two # symbols) is the instruction number.
-In the very beginning the program counter is initialized to NNN NNN.
-Recall that any character beyond the first 6 is considered to be a comment, thus the second column is solely there to better illustrate the jumps, it is ignored by the emulator.
+The program counter (PC) is initialized to NNN NNN.
+Recall that any character beyond the first 6 is considered to be a comment.

 Here is an execution log:
 ```